-- Open the fuse holder and look at the silver colored band inside the fuse.
+- There are two fuse holders on this engine.
+Open the fuse holder and inspect the silver colored band inside the fuse.
 If the band is broken, replace the fuse. - 2.
 Replace the fuse with a new fuse with the same rating.